skawaguchi/league-homework/README.md

 7. A React interface to test the application live.
 8. After struggling a bit with combining arrays, though about an Interval Tree.
 Honestly, probably should've done this from the beginning, but to demo TDD I thought I'd start with the most basic solution and work my way up.
 Now I feel like I've invested too much time in this.
 In real life, I would be happy to do this.
 So I've missed the opportunity for two data structures: Interval Tree and State pattern.
 9. I realized I hadn't coded a Redux app from scratch for a really long time.
 I decided to use this project as a refresher.
 I had forgotten all of the boilerplate and the pain of converting from React components using internal state to Redux. _However_, the process actually has reminded me why Redux is so nice, and gave me a bit of a deeper insight into where and when you calculate data and how to logically deal with the results.
+10. I found an edge case bug.
+Given all of the other effort I've put in, I'm going to have to skip this last one.
+You can see it breaking if you select the last examply enter this base input text: `9:00-11:00, 13:00-15:00, 0:00-23:00`.

 # Original Coding problem
 Write a program that will subtract one list of time ranges from another.
 Formally: for two